Lochearnhead: Ardvorlich Lifting Stone

-Outside Ardvorlich house sits a curious large granite boulder.
+Outside Ardvorlich house sits a large granite boulder.
 This is the Ardvorlich Lifting Stone.
 It is smooth, round, unbalanced and seldom lifted due to its incredible weight and lack of grip.
-The stone was weighed at 152kg or 332lbs.
-The stone sits in the shade of trees and as a result can have a green, mossy tinge to it.
-As of 2023 the stone has been lifted to chest by less than twenty stone lifters.
-It has only been shouldered four times.
-As such, many would say it is the pinnacle of Scottish stone lifting.
-Akin to the Husafell Stone in Iceland.
-No formal permission is required to lift the stone, however, it is courtesy to make yourself known to the residents of Ardvorlich House.
-Moreover, it is crucial to respect the stone as it is a historic artifact.
-Always lower the stone as gently as you can after lifting.
+The stone was weighed at 152kg (or 332lbs) and sits in the shade of trees; as a result, it can have a green, mossy tinge to it.
+As of 2023, the stone has been lifted to chest by fewer than twenty stone lifters and has only been shouldered four times.
+As such, it has earned a reputation as being the pinnacle of Scottish stone lifting, akin to the Husafell Stone in Iceland.
+No formal permission is required to lift the stone, but it is a local courtesy to make introductions to the residents of Ardvorlich House.
+Moreover, the stone is a large historical artifact that should be respected and handled with care: always lower the stone as gently as you can after lifting.